 What happens if you can only sell a third of the books you ordered at the lower cost per unit rate?

-Kindle Direct Publishing – Amazon
+Using Kindle Direct Publishing For Family Histories

 When I published my first book, I used Createspace.
 Since then, Kindle Direct Publishing (the eBook distributor) merged with Createspace (the paperback distributor).
-The book quality is comparable quality to most trade paperbacks and many genealogy authors have used this service, one of which is Nathan Dylan Goodwin.
+The book quality is comparable quality to most trade paperbacks, and many genealogy authors have used this service, one of which is Nathan Dylan Goodwin.

-What is more important is that KDP integrates its distribution with Amazon, which is the largest retailer of books.
+What is more important is that KDP integrates its distribution with Amazon, the largest retailer of books.
 They handle the shipping, payment processing, and any returns.
 Plus, if anyone borrows an electronic version of the book, you receive a kickback as well.
 This increases your revenue stream!